Make priorities matter again with even over statements

-At Liberationist, when we kick off a culture or team tranformation project, one of the first step is understanding alignment.
-That includes asking individuals to define priorities using even over statements.
+At Liberationist, when we kick off a culture or team transformation project, one of the first steps is understanding alignment.
+That includes asking individuals to define priorities using “even over” statements.

 As you might imagine, when we compare everyone’s notes, there’s usually a huge gap.
-Not only priorities are unclear.
-People have a hard time prioritizing–especially between two good things.
+Not only are priorities unclear, but people have a hard time prioritizing – especially between two good things.

-Participants: Everyone who can inform and should decide key priorities within a particular team.
-Prioritize diverse perspectives/ backgrounds even over rank.
+Participants: Everyone who can inform and should decide upon key priorities within a particular team.
+Prioritize diverse perspectives/ backgrounds even over hierarchy.

 1. Share the goals and purpose of the session